axinc-ai/segment-anything-2/README.md

 - https://storage.googleapis.com/ailia-models-tflite/segment-anything-2/memory_attention_hiera_t.tflite (4dim matmul, batch = 1, num_maskmem = 1)

 The memory attention in tflite does not support dynamic shapes, so num_maskmem and max_obj_ptrs_in_encoder need to be fixed to 1.

+(The model of the Prompt Encoder was replaced on 2024/12/19 due to a problem found in the Prompt Encoder.)

 ## Inference Example